Apostolique/Vyne-Language/README.md

 If the second condition was also false, it will execute the final else loop.
 The else loop here is an infinite loop that requires manual breaking out.

-This new while loop is now a special case of the if statement.
+This new while loop can be mixed with other statements such as the if statement.
 It makes it possible to have this syntax:

 ```csharp
 if condition {